-The Statement of Revenues, Expenses, and Changes in Net Position reflect an increase in the net position (after restatement) at the end of the year and a decrease of \$31.7 million (7.7%) in total revenues of \$378.6 million.
-Total expenses were \$360.3 million.
-Some
+The Statement of Revenues, Expenses, and Changes in Net Position reflect an increase in the net position at the end of the year and an increase of \$20.6 million (5.4%) in total revenues of \$399.2 million.
+Total expenses were \$381.7 million.
+Some highlights of the information presented on the Statement of Revenues, Expenses, and Changes in Net Position are as follows:

-• Operating revenues increased by \$2.2 million (1.5%), whereas operating expenses decreased by \$15.0 million (4.1%), for a combined net decrease in operating loss of \$17.2 million.
-The largest increase within operating revenues was in sales and services, net, which increased by \$4.4 million (9.7%).
-This increase is due to increases in enrollment and increases in rates for auxiliary services.
-Student tuition and fees, net also increased by \$3.0 million (3.4%) due to enrollment increases and tuition rate increases.
-The largest decrease within operating revenues was in grants and contracts revenue which decreased by \$5.3 million (38.4%).
-This decrease was mainly due to the expiration of two significant federal grants at the end of fiscal year 2014.
+- Operating revenues increased by \$9.8 million (6.5%), whereas operating expenses increased by \$9.3 million (2.7%), for a combined net decrease in operating loss of \$.5 million.
+The largest increase within operating revenues was in student tuition and fees, net, which increased \$7.7 million (8.4%).
+This increase is due to enrollment and tuition rate increases.
+Sales and services, net, also increased by \$1.7 million (3.5%) due to increases in enrollment and in rates for auxiliary services. - The increase in operating expenses is the result of a \$5.9 million (2.7%) increase in salaries and benefits, a \$3.4 million (6.3%) increase in services, a \$1.6 million (8.6%) increase in depreciation, and a \$1.6 million (2.6%) decrease in all other operating expense categories.
+The increase in salaries and benefits is due to increases in salaries and increases in personnel consistent with enrollment growth.
+The increase in services is correlated with the increase in state appropriations providing additional funds for University departments to expend on academic services type activities.
+The increase in depreciation is due to newly capitalized major building additions and renovations, including the Kaplan Center for Wellness and the Moran Commons Dining Hall renovation. - State appropriations increased by \$4.6 million (3.2%) due to increases in enrollment and the absence of any allotment holdback during the fiscal year.
+Investment income decreased by \$11.0 million, to an investment loss of \$8.9 million, because of decreases in the value of investments, significant decreases in net realized gains on investment transactions compared to the prior fiscal year, and the University's external investment pool's total return fell from .3% for the prior fiscal year to a loss of 4.8% for the current fiscal year.
+Noncapital grants increased by \$3.8 million (5.4%) reflecting an increase in federal student financial aid due to increased enrollment.

-The decrease in operating expenses is the result of a \$10.6 million (4.6%) decrease in salaries and benefits, an \$8.3 million (29.3%) decrease in supplies and materials, a \$2.9 million (5.7%) increase in services, a \$.2 million (.6%) increase in scholarships and fellowships, a \$1.0 million (5.9%) increase in depreciation, and a \$.2 million (2.3%) decrease in utilities.
-The decrease in salaries and benefits is the direct result of the reclassification of the University's contributions to the State Retirement System for the fiscal year from benefit expense to a deferred outflow of resources as required by GASB Statement No. 68.
-The decrease in supplies and materials is directly related to an increase in capitalized construction activity and a decrease in repair and replacement type activity that is not capitalized and a shift in spending to service type expenses instead of traditional supply expenses.
-The increase in depreciation is due to newly capitalized major building additions and renovations, including the Campus Police Building and the Reynolds Residence Hall renovation.

-- State appropriations decreased by \$3.1 million (2.1%) due to budget cuts enacted during the fiscal year and an additional allotment holdback of \$1.1 million.
-Investment income decreased by \$33.2 million (94%) because of decreases in the value of investments and the University's external investment pool's total return fell from 15.2% for the prior fiscal year to .3% for the current fiscal year.
-Noncapital grants increased by \$8.0 million (12.6%) reflecting both an increase in nonexchange type federal grants and increases in federal student financial aid due to increased enrollment.
-Noncapital gifts increased by \$1.0 million (26.3%) due to an overall increase in giving to the University during the fiscal year.
-Interest and fees on debt increased by \$2.0 million (27.3%) due to the addition of interest costs associated with the \$125.7 million in 2014 bonds which were issued at the end of the prior fiscal year.
 The caption other nonoperating expenses consists of surplus property sales (a revenue), bond issue costs, and the loss on the disposal of capitalized assets.
-The loss on the disposal of capitalized assets was \$.9 million. - Other revenues for fiscal year 2015 consist of capital grants, capital gifts, and additions to endowments.
-The University received no capital appropriations from the State during fiscal year 2015.
-Capital grants decreased by \$2.0 million (74.5%) due to a reduction in construction activity financed by the State's COPS and two-thirds GO bond capital project funding sources.
-A capital gift of \$.1 million representing the final contribution from the North Carolina Railroad for the construction of the Railroad Pedestrian Underpass was received during the fiscal year.
-Additions to endowments increased by \$.6 million (15.0%) due to an overall increase in giving to the University during the fiscal year.
+The loss on the disposal of capitalized assets was \$4.1 million, which included a \$3.6 million loss on the removal of the former dining hall assets prior to the capitalization of the newly renovated Moran Commons Dining Hall. - Other revenues for fiscal year 2016 consist of capital appropriations, capital grants, capital gifts, and additions to endowments.
+The University received \$3.3 million in capital appropriations from the State during fiscal year 2016 for various repair and renovation projects across the campus.
+Additions to endowments increased by \$1.6 million (35.1%) due to an overall increase in giving to the University during the fiscal year.

-Capital Assets and Debt Administration
+Capital Asset and Debt Administration